gerpark/ftsim/docs/source/usage.rst

 otherwise it is is repeated forever.

-If a LE arrives at a `workstation` a special Dialog pops up representing that worksation.
-To forward the LE, a new target must be chosen before the transport button is clicked.
+If a LE arrives at a `workstation` a special Dialog pops up representing that workstation.
+To forward the `LE`, a new target must be chosen before the transport button is clicked.